How to use SeaTools for Windows

 More often than not, SeaTools for Windows will test with a PASS status.
 SeaTools for Windows is a useful testing tool to eliminate the hard disk drive as the source or physical cause of some system problem.

 A drive can be perfectly healthy but also have corrupted data.
-If this is the case, perform a checkdisk operation.
-If it fails, then the data needs to be re-installed or re-saved.
+If this is the case, perform a chkdsk operation.
+If it fails, then the data needs to be re-installed, re-saved or recovered.

-Please remember that Seatools for Windows often displays the serial number and even the model number of the internal drive inside the external case, and these numbers do not correspond to the numbers that Seagate assigns to the external unit as a whole.
-See the drive label for the serial number.
+Please remember that SeaTools for Windows sometimes displays the serial number and even the model number of the internal drive inside the external case.
+This only occurs with external drives.
+See the drive label to verify that the serial number is correct.